folio-org/docs/content/en/docs/Users/_index.md

 -   **User: Can override patron blocks.** This permission allows the user to override a patron block for borrowing, requesting, or renewing an item in Check Out.
 -   **Users: Can assign and unassign permissions to users.** This permission allows the user to assign or unassign permissions to another user.
 -   **Users: Can assign and unassign service points to users.** This permission allows the user to view and edit service points assigned to users.
 The user can also view and edit basic user data elements.
--   **Users: Can create new user.** This permission allows the user to create a new user record and add User information, Extended information, and Contact Information to the user record.
 -   **Users: Can check open transactions.** This permission allows the user to check for open transactions on a user record.
 If there are no open transactions, the user record can be deleted.
+-   **Users: Can create new user.** This permission allows the user to create a new user record and add User information, Extended information, and Contact Information to the user record.
 -   **Users: Can create, edit and remove fees/fines.** This permission allows the user to create, edit, remove, and view user fees/fines.
 -   **Users: Can create, edit and remove patron blocks.** This permission allows the user to see the Patron blocks section on the user record, and view, edit, and create blocks.
 -   **Users: Can create, edit and remove proxies.** This permission allows the user to view and edit proxies assigned to a user.
 The user can also view and edit basic user data elements.
 -   **Users: Can delete user profile if user does not have any open transactions.** This permission allows a user profile to be deleted through the UI if the user has no open transactions.
 This permission must be used with **Users: Can check open transactions**.
 -   **Users: Can edit user profile.** This permission allows the user to edit and view the following sections in a user record: User information, Extended information, and Contact information.
+-   **Users: Can view fees/fines and loans.** This permission allows users to view fees/fines and loans of a user.
 -   **Users: Can view permissions assigned to users.** This permission allows the user to view the permissions assigned to another user.
 -   **Users: Can view proxies assigned to users.** This permission allows the user to see the Proxies section but not edit proxies assigned to a user.
 This permission also includes the ability to search and view user records (basic user fields only).
 -   **Users: Can view service points assigned to users.** This permission allows the user to see the Service points section but not edit service points assigned to a user.
 This permission also includes the ability to search and view user records (basic user fields only).